rust-lang/blog.rust-lang.org/content/call-for-testing-build-dir-layout-v2.md

     │   ├── bin-[HASH]*  # binary and debug information
     │   ├── lib-[HASH]*  # library and debug information
     │   └── liblib-[HASH]*  # library and debug information
-    ├── examples/  # unused in our case
+    ├── examples/  # unused in this case
     └── incremental/... # managed by rustc
 ```